cllebrun/cllebrun.github.io/labs/1.2 Lab Node.js - Cloud Foundry - Watson/README.md

 # 1.2 Lab Node.js - Cloud Foundry - Watson - Introduction

-Getting started with Node.js and Watson services integration
+Getting started with Node.js and Watson services integration.
+You need to complete the lab 1.1 first.
+In the previous lab, you have cloned and deployed the app "get-started-node".
+You also binded a database.
+In this lab you will instanciate a new Watson service and use it in your web application.

 # Objective